USB 3.0: Speed and compatibility

 Various early USB 3.0 implementations widely used the NEC/Renesas μD72020x family of host controllers, which are known to require a firmware update to function properly with some devices.

-A factor affecting the speed of USB storage devices (more evident with USB 3.0 devices, but also noticeable with USB 2.0 ones) is that the USB Mass Storage Bulk-Only Transfer (BOT) protocol drivers are generally slower than the USB Attached SCSI protocol (UAS[P]) drivers.
+A factor affecting the speed of USB storage devices, which is more evident with USB 3.0 devices, but also noticeable with USB 2.0 ones, is that the USB Mass Storage Bulk-Only Transfer (BOT) protocol drivers are generally slower than the USB Attached SCSI protocol (UAS[P]) drivers.

-On some old (2009-2010) Ibex Peak-based motherboards, the built-in USB 3.0 chipsets are connected by default via a 2.5 GT/s PCI Express lane of the PCH, which then did not provide full PCI Express 2.0 speed (5 GT/s), so it did not provide enough bandwidth even for a single USB 3.0 port.
+On some old (2009–2010) Ibex Peak-based motherboards, the built-in USB 3.0 chipsets are connected by default via a 2.5 GT/s PCI Express lane of the PCH, which then did not provide full PCI Express 2.0 speed (5 GT/s), so it did not provide enough bandwidth even for a single USB 3.0 port.
 Early versions of such boards (e.g. the Gigabyte Technology P55A-UD4 or P55A-UD6) have a manual switch (in BIOS) that can connect the USB 3.0 chip to the processor (instead of the PCH), which did provide full-speed PCI Express 2.0 connectivity even then, but this meant using fewer PCI Express 2.0 lanes for the graphics card.
-However, newer boards (e.g. Gigabyte P55A-UD7 or the Asus P7P55D-E Premium) used a channel bonding technique (in the case of those boards provided by a PLX PEX8608 or PEX8613 PCI Express switch) that combines two PCI Express 2.5 GT/s lanes into a single PCI Express 5 GT/s lane (among other features), thus obtaining the necessary bandwidth from the PCH.
+However, newer boards (e.g. Gigabyte P55A-UD7 or the Asus P7P55D-E Premium) used a channel bonding technique (in the case of those boards provided by a PLX PEX8608 or PEX8613 PCI Express switch) that combines two PCI Express 2.5 GT/s lanes into a single PCI Express 5 GT/s lane among other features, thus obtaining the necessary bandwidth from the PCH.

 Radio frequency interference

-USB 3.0 devices and cables may interfere with wireless devices operating in the 2.4 GHz ISM band (USB SuperSpeed+ may further interfere with 5 GHz ISM band).
+USB 3.0 devices and cables may interfere with wireless devices operating in the 2.4 GHz ISM band.
 This may result in a drop in throughput or complete loss of response with Bluetooth and Wi-Fi devices.
 When manufacturers were unable to resolve the interference issues in that time, some mobile devices, such as the Vivo Xplay 3S, had to drop support for USB 3.0 just before they shipped.
 Various strategies can be applied to mitigate the problem, ranging from simple solutions, such as increasing the distance of USB 3.0 devices from Wi-Fi and Bluetooth devices, to applying shielding and grounding around USB devices and USB hosts.